Join Our Team!

 Assessment Specialist

-- This position requires a Bachelor's or Master's Degree in human services, a Registered Nurse with at least one year experience or a Certified Psychiatric Nurse.
+- This position requires a Bachelor's or Master's Degree in human services, or a Registered Nurse with at least one year experience or a Certified Psychiatric Nurse

 - This person will provide comprehensive assessments according to the regulatory agencies requirements.